yinchi/dt-demo-gcp/dev-docs/docs/architecture/overview.md

 An alternative to the Gateway API is to use Traefik's own [Custom Resource Definitions](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/).

+To organize K8s resources into DT platform services, we will use [Helm charts](https://helm.sh/), which themselves can contain [subcharts](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/#creating-a-subchart), thus creating a hierarchy of service groups and individual services.

 ## Google Cloud platform (GCP)

 (🚧 **TODO**)